Payment Plan and Financial Aid Documents

 Failure to complete a payment plan or financial aid documents by the end of the second week of classes may jeopardize the student’s opportunity to attend classes.

 Tuition and fees are based initially upon registration at the end of the first week of the enrollment period.
 Tuition and fees adjustments are made based on registration at the end of the second week of the enrollment period.

 A withdrawal occurs when a student officially withdraws, drops out or otherwise fails to complete the program of study on or after the first day of classes.
 The official withdrawal date is determined by the college registrar.
 If a student requires a leave of absence, the student should contact the registrar and financial aid offices to identify procedures regarding and implications of such a request.

 Hesston College follows federal aid guidelines in determining the amount of unearned aid to be refunded to Federal Student Financial Aid programs.
-A summary of when the return of Title IV federal student aid funds applies and which Title IV funds are included in these provisions is available from the Financial Aid office.
+A summary of when the return of Title IV federal student aid funds applies and a listing of which Title IV funds are included in these provisions is available from the Financial Aid office.
 Any refund will be applied in this order: Stafford Loan, PLUS, Perkins Loan, PELL Grant, Academic Competitiveness Grant, FSEOG.
 Examples of calculations of earned and unearned institutional charges, financial aid and refunds upon withdrawal are available upon request.
 Other government or private aid will be refunded as required by the terms of the particular program.

 Students enrolled in aviation courses who have past due accounts will be suspended from flying until the account is brought current.
 Aviation instruction and aircraft hours in excess of curriculum plan will be charged at current rates.